vsionly/ootb/color7log/README.md

     #### Add multi-color settings
     const {custom} = require('color7log')
     const theme = require('color7log') // theme.custom({cyan:'this text'color is cyan', red:'this text'color is red', green:'this text'color is green'})

+    #### New You can define formatting characters.
+Add Fmt after each color method. for example
+    Const {redFmt} = require('color7log')
+    redFmt ('output gray text', '-') will output content with multiple '-' symbols as split lines

     If the input text is garbled in the command window or git bash, modify the encoding of the command tool to your own standard encoding.